ak88564/ak88564/README.md

 # Hi there, I'm Aditya 👋

-## I'm a Self-Taught Front-end Developer specialized in React Native and backend development.
+## I'm a Automation engineer and a backend developer

 - ### 🔭 I’m currently working as an Automation engineer at [CBNITS](https://www.cbnits.com/)
 - ### 🌱 I’m currently learning React Native